xrsrke/xrsrke/README.md

 Scaling neural networks to massive scale at 🤗 HuggingFace.

 I used to study consistently from 3:30 AM to 3:30 PM.
-And then go to sleep from 5:20 PM to 2:45 AM (schedule optimized for studying, around 45m to fall asleep) for more than a year (I studied many other things before ML). **AND REPEAT.**
+And then go to sleep from 5:20 PM to 2:45 AM (schedule optimized for studying, around 45m to fall asleep) for more than a year (I studied many other things before ML).
+AND REPEATED. **(Nothing has changed, I still work/study from wake up to sleep.
+And repeat).**

 <!-- ![69](./SCR-20230619-nrtd.png) -->